One of my most memorable travel experiences is staying in the home of a Uros couple on their own private floating islands.

 Essential to visiting the Uros community without exploiting locals is intentionally making sure your tourist dollars reach the community.

 Even if you find yourself in a group or on a tour where those things are beyond your control, make sure that when your Uros tour gives you the opportunity to get off the boat and set foot on one of these amazing floating islands, you purchase your snacks or souvenirs locally.
-I love the folk art pieces I found for sale on the islands peddled by local women, though I had to rifle through a more mass-produced-looking selection to find them.
+I love the folk art pieces I found for sale on the islands peddled by local women.

 Being a Plus-Size traveler on Uros